Food Safety and Hygiene

 After obtaining a permission to operate a food business from your residential address you are required to notify a regulatory body of your business details before you start operating.

-Prior to the commencement of the business, the business operator is requested to notify Council’s Health Team of the business’ details by completing a Food Business Notification Form.
+Prior to the commencement of the business, the business operator is requested to notify Council’s Health Team of the business’ details by completing a Home based food Premises Notification Form.

 To arrange an inspection for compliance against the relevant legislation in regards to design and fit out of the food premises please contact Council’s Administration Officer on 9847 6014.